The derived algebra of a stabilizer, families of coadjoint orbits, and sheets: Semisimple case: the derived algebra of a centralizer and sheets

-In the semisimple case the coadjoint and adjoint actions can be identified via the Killing form.
-This identification maps the sets $\g^{*}_{k}$ to the sets $\g^{(k)}$, where $\g^{(k)}$ is the set of all $\mu \in \g$ such that the dimension of the centralizer $\g^\mu$ of $\mu$ is exactly $k$.
-The irreducible components of the sets $\g^{(k)}$ are called sheets of $\g$.
-Let us recall some facts about the topology of sheets: \begin{enumerate} \item The sheets are not smooth in general.
-However, if $\g$ is a \textit{classical} semisimple Lie algebra, then sheets are smooth (Im Hof, \cite{ImHof}). \item The sheets are not necessarily disjoint even in the classical case.
-However, they are disjoint for $\g = \sL(n, \Complex)$ (Kraft and Luna, \cite{Kraft}, Peterson, \cite{Peterson}). \end{enumerate} We are going to study the relation between sheets and the derived algebra of a centralizer.
+\paragraph{Sheets} In the semisimple case, the coadjoint and the adjoint actions can be identified by the means of the Killing form.
+This identification maps the variety $\g^{*}_{k}$ to the variety where $\g^a = \{x \in \g \mid [a, x] = 0\}$ is the centralizer of $a$.
+Irreducible components of the varieties $\g^{(k)}$ are called sheets of $\g$.
+Recall some facts about the topology of sheets. \begin{enumerate} \item Sheets are not necessarily smooth.
+However, if $\g$ is a \textit{classical} simple Lie algebra, then sheets are smooth (Im Hof \cite{ImHof}). \item Sheets are not necessarily disjoint even in the classical case.
+However, they are for $\g = \sL(n, \Complex)$ (Kraft and Luna \cite{Kraft}, Peterson \cite{Peterson}). \end{enumerate} Study the relation between sheets and the derived algebra of a centralizer.